-Numbers with a fractional part are represented by the immutable type float.
-When we use single precision, a 32-bits float is represented by: 1 bit for sign (negative being 1, positive being 0), plus 23 bits for the significant digits (or mantissa), plus 8 bits for the exponent.

-Additionally, the exponent is represented using the biased notation, where you add the number 127 to the original value.
+Numbers with a fractional part are represented by the (immutable) type float.
+When we use single precision, a 32-bit float is represented by: 1 bit for sign (negative being 1, positive being 0) + 23 bits for the significant digits (or mantissa) + 8 bits for the exponent.
+On a typical computer system, a double precision (64-bit) binary floating-point number has a coefficient of 53 bits, an exponent of 11 bits, and one sign bit.
+Also, the exponent is usually represented using the biased notation, where you add the number 127 to the original value.